hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 1. Open the [Kinesis Dashboard](https://console.aws.amazon.com/kinesis/home?region=us-east-1#/dashboard).
 2. Open the `"EnhancementSQLApplication"` in the Kinesis Analytics Application card.
-3. You can see the Firehose delivery stream a streaming data and its associated "In-application reference table name" that can be used in the SQL application
+3. You can see the Firehose delivery stream as a "streaming data" and its associated "In-application reference table name" that can be used in the SQL application
 4. Click "Go to SQL results"

 ![SQL editor](resources/analytics-SQLeditor.png)

-From here you can navigate the application, edit the SQL, see incoming data, and real-time computed analytics.
+From here, you can navigate the application, edit the SQL, see incoming data, and real-time computed analytics.

 SQL code: